laro/Cilia/README.md

     - **`forward`**
         - for perfect forwarding.
         - TODO Technically a right-value reference (`X&&`), too?
-- Type traits **`InArgumentType`** to determine the concrete type to be used for `in`-passing.
+- Type traits **`InParameterType`** to determine the concrete type to be used for `in`-passing.
     - The rule of thumb is:
         - Objects that are POD (Plain Old Data, i.e. with no pointers) with a size less than or equal to the size of two `Int` (i.e. up to 16 bytes on 64 bit platforms) are passed by value.
         - Larger objects (or non-POD) are passed by reference.
     - So as general default use _const reference_,
-        - `template<type T> using T::InArgumentType = const T&`
+        - `template<type T> using T::InParameterType = const T&`
     - and use a "list of exceptions" for the "const _value_ types".
         - ```
-          using       Bool::InArgumentType = const Bool
+          using       Bool::InParameterType = const Bool
-          using       Int8::InArgumentType = const Int8
+          using       Int8::InParameterType = const Int8
-          using      Int16::InArgumentType = const Int16
+          using      Int16::InParameterType = const Int16
-          using      Int32::InArgumentType = const Int32
+          using      Int32::InParameterType = const Int32
-          using      Int64::InArgumentType = const Int64
+          using      Int64::InParameterType = const Int64
           ...
-          using     UInt64::InArgumentType = const UInt64
+          using     UInt64::InParameterType = const UInt64
-          using    Float32::InArgumentType = const Float32
+          using    Float32::InParameterType = const Float32
-          using    Float64::InArgumentType = const Float64
+          using    Float64::InParameterType = const Float64
-          using StringView::InArgumentType = const StringView
+          using StringView::InParameterType = const StringView
-          using  ArrayView::InArgumentType = const ArrayView
+          using  ArrayView::InParameterType = const ArrayView
           ...
           ```
-        - `template<type T> using Complex<T>::InArgumentType = T::InArgumentType`
+        - `template<type T> using Complex<T>::InParameterType = T::InParameterType`
             - A generic rule: `Complex<T>` is passed the same way as `T`,
             - could be further refined/corrected with
-              `using Complex<Float128>::InArgumentType = const Complex<Float128>&`
+              `using Complex<Float128>::InParameterType = const Complex<Float128>&`
               as `sizeof(Complex<Float128>)` is 32 bytes (so pass by reference), despite `sizeof(Float128)` is 16 bytes (so pass by value would be the default).
         - This way developers only need to extend this list if they create a _small_ class (and if they need or want maximum performance).
 And I expect most custom classes to be larger than 16 bytes (so nothing to do for those).
 - Special **trick for types with views**